tiangolo/blog-posts/the-future-of-fastapi-and-pydantic-is-bright/README.md

 And we would be able to keep using autocompletion and type checks even in these type annotations with forward references.
 For example, triggering autocompletion inside a string, with the previous technique, might not always work, but with this change that wouldn't be a problem anymore.

-And in the case that some tool ended up using these type annotations at runtime for other reasons, there where still ways to get the information at runtime, with some *small caveats*, but it was still possible.
+And in the case that some tool ended up using these type annotations at runtime for other reasons, there were still ways to get the information at runtime, with some *small caveats*, but it was still possible.

 **Spoiler Alert**: These *small caveats* are what later would become a cumbersome problem for Pydantic, but we'll get there.